About the Organic Farm

 In this program, students intern on the Organic Farm for almost nine months, with support from staff, faculty, and student farm aides.
 While maintaining the farm, students learn a wide variety of skills, including:

 - Organic growing methods emphasizing soil health and water conservation

 - Planting, maintaining, and harvesting a range of crops

 - Sales and marketing through a farm stand and other direct-sales outlets

 - Creating value-added products (jam, salves)

 - Integrated pest management

 - Team work, leadership, and communication

 Academic work in agricultural sciences supports this internship.
 Problem-solving serves as a keystone to the learning experience.
-Students collaborate in groups to work through complex challenges on the farm and gain valuable experience for any future career, whether or not they continue pursuing agriculture.
+Students collaborate in groups to work through complex challenges on the farm and gain valuable experience for any future career, agriculture or not.

-Throughout the years, students have completed various projects, such as constructing the Organic Farmhouse, designing the Sustainable Agriculture Lab, expanding the orchard, designing and installing a Food Forest, and compiling Farm history.
+Beyond the core POF curriculum, Evergreen students over the years have taken on projects as large as constructing the Organic Farmhouse, designing the Sustainable Agriculture Lab, expanding the orchard, designing and installing a Food Forest, and compiling Farm history.